 The Board of Trustees for Edinburgh World Heritage is responsible for the strategic direction of the organisation and the stewardship of public and charitably given funds.
 Trustees are appointed for their individual specialist skills, providing support and adding value to the organisation’s work.

-James Garden is Regius Professor of Clinical Surgery at the University of Edinburgh and Surgeon to Her Majesty The Queen in Scotland.
-He has held leadership roles in clinical and academic surgery at a local, national and international level and established innovative distance learning masters programmes in the surgical sciences which have been nationally recognised.
+James Garden is Professor Emeritus, Clinical Surgery, Director of Edinburgh Surgery Online and Dean International, Global Community at the University of Edinburgh.
+He was previously Regius Professor of Clinical Surgery and has held leadership roles in clinical and academic surgery at a local, national and international level.
+He established innovative distance learning masters programmes in the surgical sciences which have been nationally recognised and currently support over 500 training surgeons in some 50 countries.
 He has a passion for Edinburgh culture and history.
 He hopes to ensure that EWH benefits by his putting to good use his academic strengths and experience of working with charities in the medical sector.

 Jeremy qualified as a Chartered Accountant with an old established firm of Edinburgh Accountants.
 Jeremy subsequently became a partner in 1996 and Senior Partner in 2014.
 He is mainly involved with audit, accountancy and corporate finance client assignments and has a range of private and not-for-profit clients located throughout the UK.
 Jeremy chairs EWH’s Finance & General Purposes Committee.